encephalopathy/wepwep/branches/pewpew_corona_port/com/game/README_IF_YOU_WANT_TO_DO_COLLISION_DETECTION.txt

 It can collide with Haters, enemy bullets, and collectibles.
 Hence it's collision mask is Player's category mask: 2 + 8 + 16  = 26

-A category mas in our code base is called "maskBits".
+A category mask in our code base is called "maskBits".

 ------CATEGORY BITS------
 	PLAYER: 1